-Yesterday was one of those days when I was doubting that I am on the right track with my business and my life.
-I am not sure what triggered it, but it isn’t the first time and I discovered it usually happens when I read something from a person I respect which is contraire or not in line to what I believe.
+Yesterday was one of those days when I doubted that I am on the right track with my business and my life.
+I am not sure what triggered it, but it isn’t the first time, and I discovered it usually happens when I read something from a person I respect which is contrary or not in line to what I believe.
 If it sounds clear and structured, it can put me into a state where I question myself and wonder if I am on the right track.

 I don’t know if that happens to you too, but this is not a nice place to be.
 It just drains out all the motivation and leaves me with very little and a lot of doubt.

 I know that this happens to others, too, and I believe it occurs mainly for the following reasons: